flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 It's bizarre and self-contradictory: on the one hand, cellos are made for _players_ and we shouldn't change them to accommodate novices, but on the other hand Rich acknowledges _child novices play child-sized cellos_.
 This is a change.
-I'm quite sure that Yo-Yo Ma, _a player_ doesn't perform with a child-sized cello, and at the same time here are these _non-player_ children somehow learning to play without using Yo-Yo Ma-sized cellos.
+I'm quite sure that Yo-Yo Ma, a _player_, doesn't perform with a child-sized cello, and at the same time here are these _non-player_ children somehow learning to play without using Yo-Yo Ma-sized cellos.